 - (1) Programs with fewer than five apprentices.
 A sponsor is exempt from the requirements of paragraphs (B) and (C) of this section if the sponsor's apprenticeship program has fewer than five apprentices registered, unless such program was adopted to circumvent the requirements of this section. - (2) Programs subject to approved equal employment opportunity programs.
-A sponsor is exempt from the requirements of paragraphs (B) and (C) of this section if the sponsor both submits to the Registration Agency satisfactory evidence that it is in compliance with an equal employment opportunity program providing for affirmative action in apprenticeship, including the use of goals for any underrepresented group or groups of individuals, which has been approved as meeting the requirements of either Title VII of the Civil Rights Act of 1964, as amended (42 U.S.C.
-2000e et seq.) and agrees to extend such program to include individuals with disabilities, or if the sponsor submits to the Registration Agency satisfactory evidence that it is in compliance with an equal employment opportunity program providing for affirmative action in apprenticeship, including the use of goals for any underrepresented group or groups of individuals, which has been approved as meeting the requirements of both Executive Order 11246, as amended, and Section 503 of the Rehabilitation Act, as amended (29 U.S.C.
-793), and their implementing regulations at title 41 of the Code of Federal Regulations, Chapter 60 provided that programs approved, modified or renewed subsequent to the effective date of this amendment will qualify for this exception only if the goals for any underrepresented group for the selection of apprentices provided for in such programs are likely to be equal to or greater than the goals required under this State Plan. - E. Written affirmative action plans.
-Sponsors required to undertake an affirmative action program must create and update a written document memorializing and discussing the contents of the program set forth in paragraph (C) of this section. - (1) Compliance- - (a) Apprenticeship programs existing as of January 18, 2017.
-The initial written affirmative action plan for such programs must be completed within two years of January 18, 2017.
-The written affirmative action plan for such programs must be updated every time the sponsor completes workforce analyses required by parts 5(B) and 7(D)(2) of this plan.

-(b) Apprenticeship programs registered after January 18, 2017.
-The initial written affirmative action plan for such programs must be completed within two years of registration.
-The written affirmative action plan for such programs must be updated every time the sponsor completes workforce analyses required by parts 5(B) and 7(D)(2) of this plan.

-5. Utilization Analysis for Race, Sex, and Ethnicity
+A sponsor is exempt from the requirements of paragraphs (B) and (C) of this section if the sponsor both submits to the Registration Agency satisfactory evidence that it is in compliance with an equal employment opportunity program providing for affirmative action in apprenticeship, including the use of goals for any group or groups of individuals, which has been approved as meeting the requirements of either Title VII of the Civil Rights Act of 1964, as amended (42 U.S.C. § 2000e et seq.) and agrees to extend such program to include individuals with disabilities, or if the sponsor submits to the Registration Agency satisfactory evidence that it is in compliance with an equal employment opportunity program providing for affirmative action in apprenticeship, including the use of goals for any underrepresented group or groups of individuals, which has been approved as meeting the requirements of Section 503 of the Rehabilitation Act, as amended (29 U.S.C. § 793), and their implementing regulations at title 41 of the Code of Federal Regulations, Chapter 60 provided that programs approved, modified or renewed subsequent to the effective date of this amendment will qualify for this exception only if the goals for any underrepresented group for the selection of apprentices provided for in such programs are likely to be equal to or greater than the goals required under this State Plan. - E. Written affirmative action plans.
+Sponsors required to undertake an affirmative action program must create and update a written document memorializing and discussing the contents of the program set forth in paragraph (C) of this section, and consistent with federal law. - (1) Compliance. - (a) Apprenticeship programs existing as of January 18, 2017.
+The initial written affirmative action plan for such programs must be updated every time the sponsor completes workforce analyses required by parts 5(B) and 7(D)(2) of this plan. - (b) Apprenticeship Programs registered after January 18, 2017.
+The initial written affirmative action plan for such programs must be completed within two years after the date of registration.
+The written affirmative action plan for such programs must be updated every time the sponsor completes workforce analyses required by parts 5(B) and 7(D)(2) of this plan. - 5.
+Utilization Analysis for Race, Sex, and Ethnicity - A. Purpose.

-A. Purpose.
 The purpose of the utilization analysis is to provide sponsors with a method for assessing whether possible barriers to apprenticeship exist for particular groups of individuals by determining whether the race, sex, and ethnicity of apprentices in a sponsor's apprenticeship program is reflective of persons available for apprenticeship by race, sex, and ethnicity in the relevant recruitment area.
-Where significant disparity exists between availability and representation, the sponsor will be required to establish a utilization goal pursuant to part 6 of this plan.
+Where significant disparity exists between availability and representation, the sponsor will be required to establish a utilization goal pursuant to part 6 of this plan consistent with federal law and the U.S. Constitution.